UPDATED JUL 14, 2020

-Whether you’re looking to start running or simply searching for a new sweat spot, here are the places to hit the ground running in the heart of Seattle.
+This city is full of local trails, green spaces, and parks prime for running.
+Whether you’re just getting started or looking for a change of scenery, here are the places to hit the ground running in the heart of Seattle.

 The 2.8-mile loop around Green Lake is like the gold standard for runs in Seattle: it’s well-paved, flat, surrounded by beautiful greenery, and on a sunny day, it’s very crowded.
 One of the most popular routes for formal 5K races, you’ll often have company while running near Green Lake, and that doesn’t even count the cyclists, boaters, and rollerbladers who also enjoy this little oasis for fitness in north Seattle.

-Lots of people run the Lake Union 10K each summer because the trail that loops this lake is almost exactly 6.1-miles.
+Lots of people run the Lake Union 10K each summer because the trail that loops this lake is almost exactly 6.1-miles of paved trail.
 Along the way, you’ll pass Gas Works Park, cross the Fremont and University bridges, and run past Mohai and the Center for Wooden Boats.
-You’ll also get spectacular views of downtown Seattle at several points along the run.
+You’ll also get spectacular views of downtown Seattle at several points along the run while sharing the trail with road bikes and walkers.
 Sounds like 6.1-miles of heaven… on a sunny day.